San Francisco Public Defender

 Contact: 415-553-9617 or http://sfpublicdefender.org/

-Frank Martinez is proud native Californian; he grew up in the small town of Whittier in LA County before moving to San Francisco, where he has lived for over 15 years.
-Frank has worked for the benefit of others and has helped provide access to healthcare for many over the years.
-He began working for Children and Family Services of Orange County before moving into healthcare and working to provide quality care and access for the underserved community in the San Francisco Mission District.
-Along the way he worked in development and was the Community and Volunteer Manager for AIDS Emergency Fund.
-Most recently he was the program assistant at Mission Neighborhood Health Center, where he assisted the Director in helping provide quality care and access for the most vulnerable populations living with HIV in the San Francisco Mission.
-He is excited to use and share his expertise for the BMAGIC Program as the Program Coordinator.
-He looks forward to helping maintain and grow the relationships BMAGIC has with the community to help strengthen, serve and support Bayview Hunters Point.
+Frank Martinez is proud native Californian, originally from Whittier in LA County before moving to San Francisco in 2002.
+Frank has worked for the benefit of others, in Social Services and Healthcare and has served the PLWA (People Living with HIV/AIDS) community for over 15 years.
+He began working for Children and Family Services of Orange County before moving into healthcare and working to provide quality care and access for the under served immigrant Latinx Community in the San Francisco Mission District.
+He worked with volunteers and development as the Community and Volunteer Manager for AIDS Emergency Fund.
+Before coming to BMAGIC he returned to Mission Neighborhood Health Center working for the Director of HIV services, to continue the quality care and access for Latinx community living with HIV.
+Frank is now the BMAGIC Program Coordinator and manages the BMAGIC Convener Collaborative.
+He works to improve the quality of life of our residents and to provide equitable access for services, education, workforce development and community capacity building with the Community Based Organizations.
+He looks forward to helping maintain and grow the relationships BMAGIC has with the community and to serve and support Bayview Hunters Point.

 Community Outreach & Program Assistant